rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 ;; ...
 ```

-if you rebuild the project and run `java -jar target/standalone.jar` again, it should work perfectly.
+If you rebuild the project and run `java -jar target/standalone.jar` again, it should work perfectly.
 Now that we have a working build script, we can write the Dockerfile:

 ```dockerfile
 # Dockerfile